conanc/CV/README.md

 Senior Software Engineer, [Bright North](http://www.brightnorth.co.uk/), London 01/2014 - Today
 -----------------------------------------------------------------------------------------------

-My current role requires both full-stack polyglot development and non-technical responsibilities, as a result of the size of the engineering capability - we're currently 6 strong.
-I'm the technical lead for our [product feeds](http://www.brightnorth.co.uk/solutions/product-feed-creation.html) product, and recently led and performed dev work on a project to build a revolutionary new recruitment site, [intros](https://intros.io/).
-In my team we work to firm deadlines with a strong quality ethic.
-Development methodology is adapted to fit, based on agile and TDD.
-Pragmatism is king.
-My typical workload consists of building applications and infrastructure to support Bright North's ecommerce optimisation projects, evaluating technologies, building proofs of concept, and writing proposals.
+My current role requires both full-stack development and non-technical responsibilities, as a result of the size of the engineering capability - we're 6 strong.
+I provide technical, architectural and process leadership for our [Convolo platform](http://www.brightnorth.co.uk/platform.html).
+In the last year I've successfully led a project that delivered a self-service recruitment website, as well as participating in teams that delivered a social ecommerce platform and Bright North's core product after a pivot.
+We work to firm deadlines with a strong quality ethic.
+Development methodology is pragmatic not dogmatic, based on agile and TDD.
+I consider continuous integration and peer review to be first-class activities.
 I'm usually found plugging together micro-services in the guts of a SaaS web application of some sort.

-Tech stack: Typically Clojure / Clojurescript / MySQL / Elasticsearch / Chef / AWS
+Tech stack: Clojure / Clojurescript / MySQL / Elasticsearch / RedShift / RabbitMQ / SQS / Chef / AWS

 Software Engineer, [Softwire](http://www.softwire.com), London, 06/2013 - 01/2014
 ---------------------------------------------------------------------------------